Spriggina

-Spriggina affinity is currently unknown; it has been variously classified as an annelid worm, a rangeomorph-like frond, a variant of Charniodiscus, a proarticulatan, or an arthropod perhaps related to the trilobites, or even an extinct phylum.
-Lack of known segmented legs or limbs, and glide reflection instead of symmetric segments, suggest an arthropod classification is unlikely despite some superficial resemblance.
+The affinity of Spriggina is unknown; it has been variously classified as an annelid worm, a rangeomorph-like frond, a variant of Charniodiscus, a proarticulatan, an arthropod (perhaps related to the trilobites), or even an extinct phylum.
+The lack of known segmented legs or limbs, coupled with the presence of glide reflection instead of symmetric segments, suggests that an arthropod classification is unlikely despite some superficial resemblance.

-The genus Spriggina may have originally contained 3 different species, although now it has been concluded that there is only one species within the genus.
-These species are Spriggina floundersi, "Spriggina" ovata and "Spriggina" borealis.
-Spriggina ovata is now a junior synonym of Marywadea ovata.
-The latter of the organisms, S. borealis, is still being debated upon whether or not it's part of the genus Spriggina as it differs from S. floundersi.
+The genus Spriggina originally contained three different species—S. floundersi, S. ovata, and S. borealis—but S. ovata is now considered a junior synonym of Marywadea ovata, while the phylogenetic status of S. borealis remains a subject of active debate.

 Description

-Spriggina grew to 3-5 cm in length, and was approximately oblong.
-The organism was segmented, with no fused segments, with the segments sometimes being curved.
+Spriggina grew to 3-5 cm in length and was approximately oblong.
+The organism was segmented, with no fused segments; the segments were sometimes curved.
 The upper surface of the organism was covered by one row of overlapping cuticular plates, the underside with paired plates.

 The first two segments formed a "head".
-The front segment had the shape of a horseshoe with a pair of depressions on its upper surface which may represent eyes.
+The front segment had the shape of a horseshoe with a pair of depressions on its upper surface; these may have represented eyes.
 The second segment may have borne antennae.
 Subsequent segments bore annulations.

-Some fossils have what may be a circular mouth at the centre of the semicircular head – although interpretation is hampered by the small size of the creature relative to the large grains of sandstones in which it is preserved.
+Some fossils have what may be a circular mouth at the centre of the semicircular head, although interpretation is hampered by the small size of the creature relative to the large grains of sandstones in which it is preserved.
 Legs are not preserved.

-The symmetry observed is not exactly bilaterian, but appears to be a glide reflection, where opposite segments are shifted by half an interval.
+The symmetry observed is not exactly bilaterian but appears to be a glide reflection, where opposite segments are shifted by half an interval.
 In some specimens the body segments tilt backwards, making roughly chevron patterns; while in others they are more or less straight.
 There appear to be fairly complex variations between these two extremes.